 The youthful lower lip is designed with two cheeks or areas of fullness separated at the mid-line by a gentle cleft.
 The lower lip ideally is about fifty percent larger than the upper lip.
 It should project the same or more than the upper lip from the face.

 Understanding the aesthetic ideals of the face tells us that there are areas of both the upper lip and lower lip that should never be injected.
 Certain sub-units of the upper and lower lip must be identified and respected.
 Ignoring the sub-units and adding volume without understanding the ideal aesthetics and proportions will result in a fake look, often referred to as duck lips or a trout pout.

 Beautiful Lips Features

-- The bottom lip is 1.5x the size of the upper lip.
-That is, the lower lip is bigger.
+- The bottom lip is one-and-a-half times larger than the upper lip.

 - The large majority of red lip show (mucosa) is in the center 2/3 of the lip.
 As the lips move to the corner of the mouth, the lips volume should taper off rapidly.

 - The upper lip has a dimple in the middle called the philtral dimple.
 Along the sides of this dimple are the philtral columns.
 These are prominent in beautiful lips.